Unsafe Products and Product Liability Law

 Every day, people are injured, disfigured or even killed by products on the market with defects.
 The law holds sellers, manufacturers and distributors responsible for the damage their products cause to consumers as a result of an unreasonable risk.
 If you have been injured by a product, you may be able to recover under product liability law or under negligence.
-Patterson Legal Group, LC and our network of product experts have experience with product liability and negligence cases, and we can help you analyze the facts surrounding your injury.
+Patterson Legal Group, LC, our team of product liability attorneys, and our network of product experts have experience with product liability and negligence cases, and we can help you analyze the facts surrounding your injury.
 We will work hard on your behalf to help you obtain the compensation you deserve.

 RESOURCES AND EXPERIENCE GET RESULTS